arteeh/pinetime-flasher/README.md

 Install Glade, and make sure it recognizes libhandy widgets.
 If Glade was installed as a flatpak, you need org.gnome.Sdk version 3.38 as well.

-Open companion.ui in Glade to create and modify the UI, and to connect buttons with event handlers (under 'signals').
+Open flasher.ui in Glade to create and modify the UI, and to connect buttons with event handlers (under 'signals').
 Also read [this](glade-sucks.md).

-companion.c is the main file with the main function.
+flasher.c is the main file with the main function.
 It handles all the initialization and starts GTK.

-updates.c contains all functionality related to the 'Updates' tab.

-advanced.c contains all functionality related to the 'Advanced' tab.

 ## Credits

 - [Lup Yuen Lee](https://lupyuen.github.io/) for creating [pinetime-updater](https://github.com/lupyuen/pinetime-updater).
-The 'Advanced' functionality is practically a fork of this effort.
+The functionality in my app is practically a fork of this effort.

 ## Who am I?